- Search The Registry

 - My Account

-Twilley’s sorority rush counselor told her “You didn’t get asked back.”
-The school's top officials, civil rights leaders, and alumnae who dominate the politics and business in the state had followed her progress through the rush selection process closely.
-Twilley sings in the school choir and carries a 3.87-grade point average.
+Twilley’s sorority rush counselor told her, “You didn’t get asked back.”
+The school's top officials, civil rights leaders, and alumnae who dominate the politics and business in the state had followed her progress through the rush selection process.
+Twilley sings in the school choir and carries a 3.87 grade point average.

-The University of Alabama was the last college in the South where no Black student has ever been accepted to a traditionally white fraternity or sorority.
-But in the spring of 2003, Gamma Phi Beta became the first Panhellenic sorority to accept a Black member at the University.
+The University of Alabama was the last college in the South where no black student was ever accepted to a traditionally white fraternity or sorority.
+But in the spring of 2003, Gamma Phi Beta became the first Panhellenic sorority to accept a black member at the University.

 One of the largest and fastest-growing multicultural sororities in the nation, Delta Xi Phi Multicultural Sorority, Inc., founded a chapter at the University.
-Also in 2003, Alpha Delta Sigma was founded at The University of Alabama.
-This was the first social sorority ever to be founded at the university, as well as the first sorority to emphasize diversity.
+Also 2003, Alpha Delta Sigma was founded at The University of Alabama.
+This was the first social sorority ever to be founded at the university and the first to emphasize diversity.